My sample came back as haemolysed, what now?

 Unfortunately, no. Because the red blood cells have broken down, the hormones within the sample can’t be analysed.

-We know—this can be really disappointing, so if this happens, we will send you a second test kit, free of charge, for you to retake your sample.
+We know this can be really disappointing and frustrating.
+So, if your sample has come back haemolysed, we will send you a second test kit, free of charge, for you to retake your sample.

 Top tips for taking your sample